Chart Color Schemes

 Population growth drivers in Edmonton are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Edmonton's population was 12,689 as of November 2025.
-This figure reflects an increase of 1,280 people since the 2021 Census, which reported a population of 11,409.
-The growth is inferred from ABS data showing an estimated resident population of 12,239 in June 2024 and an additional 392 validated new addresses since the Census date.
-This results in a density ratio of 634 persons per square kilometer.
-Edmonton's growth rate of 11.2% since the 2021 census exceeded that of the SA4 region (7.8%) and the SA3 area, indicating it as a growth leader.
-Natural growth contributed approximately 54.7% to overall population gains recently, with other factors such as overseas migration also positive.
+Edmonton's population was around 12,689 as of November 2025.
+This showed an increase of 1,280 people from the 2021 Census figure of 11,409, reflecting a growth rate of 11.2%.
+The increase was inferred from ABS estimated resident population data of 12,239 in June 2024 and validated new addresses since the Census date.
+This resulted in a population density ratio of 634 persons per square kilometer.
+Edmonton's growth exceeded that of the SA4 region (7.8%) and SA3 area during this period.
+Natural growth contributed approximately 54.7% to overall population gains, with overseas migration and interstate migration also positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Based on projected demographic shifts, Edmonton's population is forecast to increase by 3,420 persons to 2041, reflecting a total increase of 23.4% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 based on 2022 data.
+For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections from 2023 using 2021 data are adopted.
+These state projections do not provide age category splits; thus AreaSearch applies proportional growth weightings based on ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort.
+By 2041, the population is projected to increase by 3,420 persons, reflecting a total increase of 23.4% over the 17 years based on latest annual ERP population numbers.

 Frequently Asked Questions - Population